 Do not overlook budget airlines when searching for a last-minute deal.

 One of the best things to do when looking for flight deals is to turn on price alerts.
 Kayak and Hopper can turn on alerts that will notify you when a price goes up or down.

 These alerts can come from emails or text messages.
 The flight deals will quickly disappear if you are not quick in snagging them.

 Lastly, if you can wait to book until the very last minute, there is a slight possibility you may snag a flight deal.
 These last-minute flights are typically the most expensive because seats are sold, so it is unlikely to score a deal.
 However, a fare may drop within 24 hours to sell more seats.

 Wait until 24 hours before you want to travel, and if a fare drops, book it!
 Fares sometimes fall, and you may get lucky.

 As a traveler, I have had this happen to me once or twice.
 My inexperience in planning allowed me to luck out.
 Yet through gained experience and travel knowledge, I have learned that it is better to be flexible and plan instead of waiting till the last minute.

 Still, there are plenty of last-minute deals out there.
 You simply have to look for them.

 Finding last-minute flight deals can be a difficult task.
 It takes time, flexibility, and the ability to think outside of the box.
-If you use our ten tips to help you book a last-minute flight deal, you will increase your opportunities to travel.
+Using our ten tips to help you book a last-minute flight deal will increase your opportunities to travel.